arcus/virtual_library/ontologies/OntologyTraining_LiaScript.md

 ![Screenshot of an HPO search for diabetes mellitus displaying the resulting hierarchy and term associations.
 There are numbers calling attention to certain elements.](media/Ontology_HPO.png)

 **1. Search Box​**

 **2. Parents:** Parent(s) of term.
 Here you can see that there are two different parents.
 All the terms are links if you want to view their parent(s)/children.
-A parent is a node in the graph format. ​
+A parent is a node in the graph format.
+​
 **3. Children:** Children of term.
 Children are nodes in the graph format.
-Their edge, or relationship to the main term is that they are types of Diabetes mellitus. ​
+Their edge, or relationship to the main term is that they are types of Diabetes mellitus.
+​
-**4. Cross References:** Identifier numbers of this same term in SNOMEDCT_US and UMLS.​ **5.
-Term Associations**​
+**4. Cross References:** Identifier numbers of this same term in SNOMEDCT_US and UMLS.
+​
+**5. Term Associations**​

 ### SNOMED